kasperkamperman/Particle-DotStar/README.md

 Particle-DotStar
 ================

+(Fast Modification to test SPI DMA on the Particle Photon)

 A library for manipulating DotStar RGB LEDs for the Spark Core, Particle Photon, P1 and Electron.
 Implementation based on Adafruit's DotStar Library.